malith-perera/EC/README.md

 }
 </i></code></pre>

 &nbsp; &nbsp; Not only these.
 EC does many things for you.
-It's purposely written so that it's much more customizable to optimize your code to gain it's maximum performance.
+It's purposely written so that it's much more customized to optimize your code to gain it's maximum performance.
 And it's always open you to make changes and improvements on it.
 Hope you will find this useful and enjoy with EC programming.

 For binary downloads, manuals, documentations, tutorials please visit:

 <http://www.extendedc.org>

 ![Logo, Extended C logo ](ec.png)

-*(not working yet)*